-Children identified as having Special Educational Needs and disabilities are tested, screened and provided for as detailed in the Special Educational Needs Policy.
+Children identified as having Special Educational Needs and disabilities are tested, screened and provided for as detailed in the Special Educational

+Needs Policy.
 Children identified as not making expected progress are given extra support as appropriate and directed by the school's Inclusion Manager in consultation with outside agencies, teaching staff and teaching assistants (TAs).

-E-EAL
+The Newcastle Assessment tool is used for all children who are not yet at NC level.

+E - EAL